Prof Scott Newton

 Telephone:+44 (0)29 208 75652

 Location:John Percival Building, Room 5.38

-Currently working on a book, to be published by Pearson Education, The Reinvention of Britain: a political and economic history.
+Currently working on a book, to be published by Routledge, The Reinvention of Britain: a political and economic history.
 This explores the successive attempts to transform the UK since 1960, into, first, a social-democratic state, secondly, a neo-liberal market economy, and thirdly, into the New Labour synthesis of those two models.
 The research is based on study of the problems caused for postwar British social democracy by globalization, and aims to revise and bring up to date many of the arguments developed in an earlier text, Modernization Frustrated: the politics of industrial decline in Britain since 1900 (with Dilwyn Porter: 1988).

 20th century British economic history and policy;

 the application to postwar domestic and international economic policy of the ideas of J. M. Keynes.